ABOUT THIS AND THAT

 I believe another reason the site isn't getting as many visitors as before is that according to YouTube, 70% of all Internet activity is now done on smart phones instead of computers.
 Because text-based pages don't present well on phone screens, people are moving away from them.

-2016 was the single greatest year of growth for the site with 31 new pages, updates to 22 existing pages and 135 new YouTube videos.
-The total number of people visiting the site in 2016 decreased significantly.
-I believe the cause is the mass migration of people away from traditional text based web pages to the more entertaining videos available on YouTube.
+2017 was a great year of growth for the site with 17 new pages, updates to 25 existing pages and 81 new YouTube videos.
+The total number of people visiting the original text-based site in 2017 decreased slightly.
+I believe the cause is the mass migration of people away from traditional text-based web pages to the more entertaining videos available on YouTube.
 Another reason people are turning away from web pages is that commercial ventures have figured out how to work the system so they dominate Google searches.
 It's getting very difficult to find good information sites.
 YouTube, on the other hand, isn't so compromised.

 Victorian Servant Wages

 How To Build The Fastest Pinewood Derby Car

 And what about the stories that started it all off?
 Here's how they did in 2017:

 Melvin Cogsworth 3,625 (This is the total for all five short stories.
 Individually they averaged 953 views each.)

 ...for a total of 27,341 people reading the stories.
 Over the last 20 years 461,459 people have read my stories, which isn't too bad for a guy who's never been published.

 On February 20, 2017, at approximately 3 AM the website got its 30,000,000 view!

 By far the most controversial page continues to be The Most Popular Entertainer of the 20th Century.
 Many Elvis Presley fans take offense that it's not him.
 I'm afraid that they may be even more upset because the page titled GREATEST MUSICAL PERFORMERS OF ALL TIME suggests that musically not only wasn't he number one, he actually only rates tenth place among all the performers of the 20th century.